 To understand and explain the legal consequences and duties of the parties to cheques, promissory basis for explaining concepts.
 Students are expected to assume responsibility for their learning by reading in advance to help understand the course content easily.
 The notes, slides and recordings for each section will be made available on RUconnected.

 3. TEACHING METHODS

-Lectures will be delivered in a semi-socratic style, using practical questions and real-life examples as a mark.
-There will also be a two-hour examination in June that will count 50% of the course component towards final mark.
+Lectures will be delivered in a semi-socratic style, using practical questions and real-life examples as a

 4. ASSESSMENT